 But, coffee consumption has also been associated with a reduced incidence of various chronic diseases such as diabetes, cardiovascular diseases, mood disorders, and neurodegenerative diseases .
-In terms of liver support, specifically, it looks like coffee has a lot to offer your health.
+In terms of your body’s favorite detox organ, specifically, it looks like there is a positive link between coffee and liver health.

 If you like coffee, this is all good news.

 Signs point to “yes”, and this is not new news.
 Over the last 30 years, several discoveries have been made linking coffee and liver health.